RedHatGov/openshift-compliance/reference_architecture.rst

 | 22/TCP   | Red Hat/Management  | Elastic IP - SSH Bastion                  |
 +----------+---------------------+-------------------------------------------+

+Communications internal to the nodes occur in the network address space defined by VPC subnets.

 Platform View
 -------------
 The platform view describes the OCP architecture at the platform level.
 This view abastracts out the AWS components and focuses primarily on the functional components of OCP.